 To tackle the above-mentioned challenges, we propose a pioneering language-conditioned \underline{N}ever-ending \underline{B}ehavior-cloning \underline{Agent} (\emph{i.e.,} NBAgent), which can continually acquire skill-wise knowledge from both skill-shared and skill-specific attributes.
 To the best of our knowledge, this is an earlier attempt to explore continual learning for multi-modal behavior-cloning robotic manipulation.
 To be specific, we design a skill-shared semantic rendering module (SSR) and a skill-shared representation distillation module (SRD) to transfer skill-shared knowledge on semantics of 3D scenes.
-Supervised by Neural Radiance Fields (NeRFs) and a vision foundation model, SSR can transfer skill-shared semantic from 2D space into 3D space across novel and old skills; SRD can effectively distill skill-shared knowledge between old and current models to well align voxel representation.
-Additionally, we propose a skill-specific evolving planner (SEP) to decouple the skill-wise knowledge in the latent and low-rank space, and focus on skill-specific knowledge learning to alleviate manipulation skill forgetting.
-Several major contributions of our work are as follows:
+Supervised by Neural Radiance Fields (NeRFs) and a vision foundation model, SSR can transfer skill-shared semantic from 2D space into 3D space across novel and old skills.
+Meanwhile, SRD can effectively distill skill-shared knowledge between old and current models to well align voxel representation.
+Additionally, we propose a skill-specific evolving planner (SEP) to decouple the skill-wise knowledge in a latent and low-rank space, and focus on skill-specific knowledge learning to alleviate manipulation skill forgetting.
+Extensive experiments on robotic manipulation tasks validate that our proposed NBAgent model achieves state-of-the-art performance in NBRL problem.

-\textbullet~ We take the earlier attempt to explore a practical challenging problem called {N}ever-ending Behavior-cloning Robot Learning (NBRL), where we propose \underline{N}ever-ending \underline{B}ehavior-cloning \underline{Agent} (\emph{i.e.,} NBAgent) to address the core challenges of skill-wise knowledge learning in 3D scene from skill-shared and skill-specific attributes.
+Several major contributions of our work are as follows: \begin{itemize} \item We take the earlier attempt to explore a practical challenging problem called {N}ever-ending Behavior-cloning Robot Learning (NBRL), where we propose \underline{N}ever-ending \underline{B}ehavior-cloning \underline{Agent} (\emph{i.e.,} NBAgent) to address the core challenges of skill-wise knowledge learning in 3D scene from skill-shared and skill-specific attributes.

-\textbullet ~ We develop a skill-shared semantic rendering module and a skill-shared representation distillation module to capture the 3D semantic knowledge, which can transfer skill-shared semantic of 3D scenes to overcome 3D reasoning overlooking in continual learning.
+\item We develop a skill-shared semantic rendering module and a skill-shared representation distillation module to capture the 3D semantic knowledge, which can transfer skill-shared semantic of 3D scenes to overcome 3D reasoning overlooking in continual skill learning.